Professional Installer Frequently Asked Questions

 What is the difference between ECU-R and ECU-C?

 The ECU-R is a basic monitoring gateway, while the ECU-C has advanced functions; metering function, zero export and redundant energy control.

-I have replaced a defective microinverter, do I need to use ECU-APP to enter the new micro in the ECU?
+I have replaced a defective microinverter, do I need to use EMA Manager APP to enter the new micro in the ECU?

-The ECU-APP is highly recommended as the scanning feature will ensure accuracy and ease of installation; however, it can be done via the EMA as well if needed.
+The EMA Manager APP is highly recommended as the scanning feature will ensure accuracy and ease of installation; however, it can be done via the EMA as well if needed.

 Can we use Zigbee antenna extensions?

 Yes, you can buy extensions from any third-party supplier.
 Just look for a Wi-Fi antenna, 2.4GHz with SMA male/female connectors.
 Maximum length of 20m.

 Can I use any CTs with an ECU-C?